kaito1410/JavaSketch/README.txt

 Tool restrictions: when a line is selected, the fill tool becomes disabled

-Tool Palette reuses code from PaintDemo in java_examples.zip on the CS349 website

-Overlapped shapes are handled FIFO where the most recent shape is selected in the case of an overlap
+Tool Palette reuses code from PaintDemo in java_examples.zip Overlapped shapes are handled FIFO where the most recent shape is selected in the case of an overlap

 Painting overlapped shapes will paint oldest shape -> newest shape